 With lossy compression, compressing an image again means losing more data, which means reduced image quality.

 Baseline JPEG vs. Progressive JPEG

-In a web browser, you can see JPEG images that are in baseline format when you see it slowly showing up, from the top of the image, to the bottom of it.
-Progressive JPEG displays an image in such a way that it shows a blurry/low-quality photo in its entirety, and then becomes clearer as the image’s data becomes more fully downloaded. enhance web design.
+Progressive JPEG displays an image in such a way that it shows a blurry/low-quality photo in its entirety, and then becomes clearer as the image’s data becomes more fully downloaded.
+Progressive is good because the user gets an idea of what the image will be right from the start, even though it’s not as clear as the final image, which is great especially for people with slower Internet connections.
+This is a great way to enhance web design.
 The progressive JPEG format also enhances perceived web page performance because it doesn’t appear to be loading in increments, unlike baseline.

 JPEG Baseline/Progressive Format in Photoshop